Reward Shaping for Human Learning via Inverse Reinforcement Learning: Related Work

-Therefore, in the end the authors went with a kernel-based extension to \cite{abbeel2004apprenticeship} which is detailed below.
-This approach allowed for the creation of a single reward function from a kernel-based function class while still having the algorithm finish within acceptable time limits given a large state space.
-It should be noted that this approach is closely related to \cite{kim2018imitation} and many of their technical arguments for their approach should transfer.
-Our formulation differs from \cite{kim2018imitation} in that it learns the optimal policy for the current witness function on each iteration instead of making a single policy gradient update and then uses the projection method from \cite{abbeel2004apprenticeship} to calculate a new reward function.
+Therefore, in the end, the authors used a kernel-based extension to \cite{abbeel2004apprenticeship}.
+It should be noted that this approach is closely related to \cite{kim2018imitation} and many of their technical arguments for their approach transfer.
+Our formulation differs from \cite{kim2018imitation} in that it learns the optimal policy for the current witness function on each iteration and then uses the projection method from \cite{abbeel2004apprenticeship} to calculate a new reward function.
 It is also worth noting that this approach is very similar to the work in \cite{jin2010gaussian}.
-The most notable difference is that our work below shows how to mathematically use the more efficient projection method from \cite{abbeel2004apprenticeship} on each IRL iteration rather than the SVM formulation which \cite{jin2010gaussian} utilizes.
+The most notable difference is that we use the more efficient projection method from \cite{abbeel2004apprenticeship} rather than the SVM formulation.